Pascal Morand

-Pascal Morand (born December 20, 1955 in Neuilly-sur-Seine) is the Executive President of the Fédération française de la couture.
+Pascal Morand (born December 20, 1955, in Neuilly-sur-Seine) is the executive president of the Fédération française de la couture.
 He is also a professor at ESCP Business School, a member of Académie des Technologies (The National Academy of Technologies of France), a member of the Commission d'évaluation des formations et diplômes de gestation (The Commission for the Evaluation of Management Training and Degrees) and, a member of the Conseil national éducation-économie, an organization established by the French National Education Ministry to foster greater cooperation between business and higher education.

 Early life

-Morand was born to a father, Joseph Morand, a statistical engineer, and a mother Françoise Grappin (aka Françoise Beucler).
-Morand graduated from HEC business school in 1978 and received an advanced degree in Organization Sciences from the University of Paris Dauphine in 1979.
-Morand earned his PhD in economics from the University of Rouen in 1988; his thesis explored "limited rationality and market economy" under the mentorship of French economist Christian de Boissieu.
+Pascal Morand is the son of statistician engineer Joseph Morand and Françoise Grappin (known as Françoise Beucler).
+He graduated from HEC Paris in 1978 and obtained a postgraduate diploma (DEA) in organisational sciences from Paris-Dauphine University in 1979.
+In 1988, he earned a doctoral degree (Doctorat d’État) in economics from the University of Rouen, focusing on "bounded rationality and market economy," under the supervision of Christian de Boissieu.